mirror/chromium/mojo/public/js/README.md

 disconnected.

 ### Connection Errors
-If there are no remaining messages available on a pipe and the remote end has been closed, a connection error will be triggered on the local end.
-Connection errors may also be triggered by automatic forced local pipe closure due to *e.g.* a validation error when processing a received message.
+If there are no remaining messages available for a pipe endpoint and the pipe has broken, a connection error will be triggered on the pipe endpoint.
+Connection errors may be triggered by:
+* Mojo system-level causes: process terminated, resource exhausted, etc.
+* The bindings close the pipe due to a validation error when processing a received message.
+* The peer endpoint is closed.
+For example, the remote side is a bound interface pointer and it is destroyed.

 Regardless of the underlying cause, when a connection error is encountered on a binding endpoint, that endpoint's **connection error handler** (if set) is